actions/toolkit/packages/github/README.md

     const octokit = github.getOctokit(token)

-    // You can also pass in additional options as a second parameter to getOptions
+    // You can also pass in additional options as a second parameter to getOctokit
     // const octokit = github.getOctokit(myToken, {userAgent: "MyActionVersion1"});

     const { data: pullRequest } = await octokit.pulls.get({